jeffreykegler/hoonlint/misc/whitespace.md

 * Its subhead, aligned one stop before the head.

-* A vertical gap, with comments at the anchor column.
+* A vertical gap, with comments at the the anchor column and the jog base column.

 * A kingside jogging.
   The jog base column